Lordsedion/My-ML-Career/README.md

 9: Implementation of Generative Adversarial Networks for Image.

-10: Adding RLHF to a custom trained micro-llm to fine-tune it to respond to human questions.
+10: Adding RLHF to a custom-trained micro-LLM to fine-tune it to respond to human questions.

+### And David girded his sword upon his armor, and he assayed to go; for he had not proved it.
+And David said unto Saul, I cannot go with these; for I have not proved them.
+And David put them off him.